cal-poly-dxhub/generic-chatbot-framework/README.md

 -   Ensure you have the Git CLI (tested: v2.47.1), Docker (tested: v25.0.8), and Docker Compose (tested: v2.34.0) installed and that you are on an ARM computer.

--   The EC2 AMI mentioned above comes with this repository cloned; if using it run `cd francis-alameda`.
-Otherwise, run `git clone https://github.com/cal-poly-dxhub/francis-alameda/ && cd francis-alameda`.
+-   Run `git clone https://github.com/cal-poly-dxhub/francis-alameda/ && cd francis-alameda`.

 -   Set your AWS credentials and an administrator email in `deployment/credentials.env`.